Embanking of the tidal Thames: 1953 North Sea storm surge

-Encroachment into the stream
+Encroaching into the stream

 Where human activity beside the river was industrial or commercial there was an incentive not only to make banks but to encroach out into the navigable stream.
 Here the walls were made by making timber revetments and backfilling with rubbish.
 The process was repeated over time.

 River frontage was valuable property.
+A quay was a prized asset.
 Passengers and goods were best carried by water, which required river access and landing facilities.
-River access was convenient for trades that dumped offensive by-products.
+In 1658 it was complained that a shoemaker called Jenkin Ellis, who owned just 10 yards of river front, had turned it to account by selling permission to anchor ships ten abreast.
+River access was convenient for trades that dumped offensive by-products or needed copious water supplies e.g. brewing and dyeing.
 Other trades that needed river access included barge-building, ship repairing and lighterage.
 Some retail establishments, such as marine stores and taverns for mariners, benefitted from access to the waterfront.

 "As long ago as 1848", wrote Martin Bates, "Sir William Tite had deduced that nearly all the land south of Thames Street in the City of London 'had been gained from the river by a series of strong embankments'."
 Evidence of such land gain is now commonplace.

 Although they have not been investigated very systematically by historians, there were complaints of encroachments into the river.
 Some said it ought to be illegal; others said it was illegal but law enforcement was slack.
 One of these, Granville Sharp, said the City's water bailiff, who was supposed to stop these encroachments, would turn a blind eye for "Fees and Christmas Compliments".